frederic-perez/AmE-dictionary/data/idioms.md

 __walk a fine line between (something)__
 __walk away__ _Knowing when to walk away is an essential life skill._
 __walk on air__ To be in a state of extreme happiness. _I’ve been walking on air ever since I got engaged!_
-__walk on eggs__ :two: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
+__walk on eggs__ :four: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
-__walk on eggshells__
 __walk on water__ :two: To perform godlike or superhuman feats.
 The phrase refers to the Gospel story in which Jesus walks on water.
 __walk out the door__ To leave a place. _She walked out the door without saying goodbye._
 __walk someone through something__ To lead someone through a complex problem or thought process. _Mary walked Jane through the complex solution to the calculus problem.
 Do I have to walk you through this solution?_